martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 ## The external_id_hash TLS Extension {#external_id_hash}

-The `external_id_hash` TLS extension carries a hash of the identity assertion that communicating peers have exchanged.
+The `external_id_hash` TLS extension carries a hash of the identity assertion that the endpoint sending the extension has asserted to its peer.
+Both peers include a hash of their own identity assertion.

 The `extension_data` for the `external_id_hash` extension contains a `ExternalIdentityHash` struct, described below using the syntax defined in